chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 So you must override both methods to be absolutely certain that your objects can be used in Collections that use hashing.

 **The hashCode() Contract**
-**-Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode() method must consistently return the same integer, provided that no information used in equals() comparisons on the object is modified.**
+**- Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode() method must consistently return the same integer, provided that no information used in equals() comparisons on the object is modified.**

-**-If two objects are equal according to the equals(Object) method, then calling the hashCode() method on each of the two objects must produce the same integer result.**
+**- If two objects are equal according to the equals(Object) method, then calling the hashCode() method on each of the two objects must produce the same integer result.**

-**-It is NOT required that if two objects are unequal according to the equals(java.lang.Object) method, then calling the hashCode() method on each of the two objects must produce distinct integer results.**
+**- It is NOT required that if two objects are unequal according to the equals(java.lang.Object) method, then calling the hashCode() method on each of the two objects must produce distinct integer results.**

 ![Sorry.
 Image not loaded](./img/hashcode_equals_table.png)